What To Know About Social Media And Body Image

 Medically reviewed by Dr. April Brewer, DBH, LPC

-Updated April 17, 2024by BetterHelp Editorial Team
+Updated October 15, 2024by BetterHelp Editorial Team

 If you are experiencing a crisis related to an eating disorder or would like further resources, reach out to the ANAD Eating Disorders Helpline at 1-888-375-7767 from Monday through Friday, 9 am to 9 pm CT.

 In a hyper-connected and technological world, escaping messages about body image can be challenging.
 Between Instagram, Snapchat, TikTok, and Twitter alone, individuals are often exposed to social media images of their peers, celebrities, and social media users worldwide.
-Social media can influence what people buy, what they wear, what workouts they try, and how they feel about themselves.
+Social media affects what people buy, what they wear, what workouts they try, and how they feel about themselves.

 In some cases, the negative effect social media has on body image can be severe.
 When people are curating their posts, using filters, and aiming to conform to beauty standards, it can seem easy to get caught up in social comparisons.
-For some, social media use leads individuals to compare themselves to others and create a negative body image or to develop body dysmorphic disorder and eating disorders.
+For some, social media use leads individuals to compare themselves to others and create a negative body image or to develop mental health disorders such as body dysmorphic disorder and eating disorders.
 If you believe you or someone you know has been negatively affected by social media use, looking at the research behind these impacts may be valuable.

 Getty